britzl/ludobits/README.md

 ## Modules

+### ludobits.m.io.file
+File name and path utilities

 ### ludobits.m.io.savefile
 Read/write files

 ### ludobits.m.io.savetable
 Read/write Lua tables

-### ludobits.m.input.gesture
-Detect gestures such as single and doubel taps, long press and swipes

-### ludobits.m.input.mapper
-Map keys to actions

-### ludobits.m.input.simple
-Simplified GUI node input handler

-### ludobits.m.input.state
-Keep track of pressed/released state of any input action

 ### ludobits.m.app
 Wrap engine callbacks from iac, iap, push and window.
+Refer to [app.md](ludobits/m/app.md) for usage details.

+### ludobits.m.bezier
+Create bezier curves

 ### ludobits.m.broadcast
-Broadcast messages and set up optional function callbacks when messages are received
+Broadcast messages and set up optional function callbacks when messages are received.
+Refer to [broadcast.md](ludobits/m/broadcast.md) for usage details.

+### ludobits.m.flow
+Simplifies asynchronous flows of execution where your code needs to wait for one asynchronous operation to finish before tarting with the next one.

+### ludobits.m.json
+JSON encode

 ### ludobits.m.listener
+Listener implementation where listeners are added as either urls or functions and notified when any or specific messages are received.
+Refer to [listener.md](ludobits/m/listener.md) for usage details.

+### ludobits.m.logger
+The Logger module provides a simple logging framework to log application events of different severities to standard out.
+The module supports simple filtering based on severity.
+Refer to [logger.md](ludobits/m/logger.md) for usage details.

+### ludobits.m.settings
+Store user settings to disk.
+Refer to [settings.md](ludobits/m/settings.md) for usage details.

+### ludobits.m.signal
+Signal system where named signals can be created, listened to and triggered.
+Inspired by as3-signals.
+Refer to [signal.md](ludobits/m/signal.md) for usage details.